tfalk/tor-browser-crawler-video/README.md

 ## Notes
 * Software and Library Versions
     * This project was originally frozen to v8.0.2 of the TBB, and I've updated it to v12.0.5 with geckodriver v0.32.2
-    * I've changed the Docker base image from python:2.7 to debian:sid-slim for the latest Python3 and selenium, tbselenium, etc. packages
+    * I've changed the Docker base image from python:2.7 to debian:bookworm-slim for the latest Python3 and selenium, tbselenium, etc. packages
-    * Debian Sid also provides the latest Firefox ESR and uBlock Origin for the `run-without-tor` option
+    * Bookworm also provides the latest Firefox ESR and uBlock Origin for the `run-without-tor` option
     * To use another TBB version, change the version number in Dockerfile and do another `make build`
     * Leaving the version number blank to get the latest version of TBB no longer works